harpolea/swerve/README.md

 ## Testing

-A test case can be compiled by executing
+A set of tests can be compiled by executing

     make test

-then
+then a test case can be run:

     cd testing
     ./flat